dfsklar/angular-firebase-sandbox/README.md

 The preferred method for scalability and security is to adapt `service_db_firebase.js` to have it use a protocol such as AJAX to read/write via secured, authenticaed communication with a server.
 That JS file has good commentary on all the public endpoints required; obviously, its API is mostly about adding/editing/removing commentblocks and is quite straightforward.

+### The templating

+With all of the above (components and services), you have the browser-resident "backend" ready to go.
+Now comes the placement of the ProRater UX on your pages.

+Here you'll want to open up `demo_template_productpage.html` and look for the clearly marked "page areas".
+You'll be wanting to lift these page areas and paste them into the HTML Angular template that you're constructing to represent your product / inventory item page.

+One of the page areas is a dialog popup (at the very bottom of that demo template).
+Here you'll see that I'm using an open-source package called "Angular Material" to provide the nice-looking dialog popup.
+Feel free to replace this page block with the dialog framework of your choice, but be aware you'll need to "rewire" the dialog popup/closedown UI yourself.